-The use of e-cigarettes is a phenomenon that is rapidly spreading.
+The use of e-cigarettes and vape devices is a phenomenon that is rapidly spreading.
 It has managed to gain a lot of momentum in the past years due to it being marketed as a safer approach towards trying to quit smoking.
 For regular, long-term smokers options to stop this life-threatening habit are relatively varied, yet the practice of puffing smoke is hard to quit.
 If nicotine patches, nicotine gum and other products like them can aid you in your journey towards being smoke-free, what they fail to accomplish is having this ‘quick fix’ effect for your need to puff.

 With this in mind, e-cigarettes and other vaping products aid smokers by giving them a safer alternative (arguably), while also allowing them to maintain their need to smoke or puff with significantly fewer health risks.
 Despite this general observation, there is still a significant question that needs to be answered: Are e-cigarettes good or bad?
 The answer lies somewhere in the middle.